HUSSEIN-SAID36/HUSSEIN-SAID36/README.md

 - 👋 Hi, I’m @HUSSEIN-SAID36
 - 👀 I’m interested in ...
 WEB DEVELOPMENT
-- 🌱 I’m currently learning ...AT COAST INSTITUTE OF TECHNOLOGY
+- 🌱 I’m currently learning ...AT COAST INSTITUTE OF TECHNOLOGY.
-- 💞️ I’m looking to collaborate on ...DEVELOPING RESPONSIVE WEBSITE
+- 💞️ I’m looking to collaborate on ...DEVELOPING RESPONSIVE WEBSITES.
-- 📫 How to reach me ...TWITTER,YOUTUBE,FACEBOOK,WHATSUP
+- 📫 How to reach me ...TWITTER,YOUTUBE,FACEBOOK,WHATSUP.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...